sean1516/HomeAssistant/README.md

 - I separate my traffic into different subnets and by default these subnets cannot talk to one another.
 For example my devices on Wifi only have access to the internet or my Local Area Network (LAN) if I allow it.
 - Using the port forwarding options in my [Unifi Security Gateway](https://www.amazon.com/Ubiquiti-Unifi-Security-Gateway-USG/dp/B00LV8YZLK) I limit the connections to my open port to only IPs I typically connect from.
 Port Scanners and the like do not see an open port or a service running on that port!
 - Failed login attempts to the Home Assistant Front end generate a [notification](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/pc_security.yaml#L23) to me with the source IP.
-- Frontend log-ins are tracked using a [Custom Component](https://github.com/custom-components/sensor.authenticated)
 - My Home Assistant Traffic is encrypted with [Let's Encrypt](https://letsencrypt.org/).
 I used [this guide](https://www.splitbrain.org/blog/2017-08/10-homeassistant_duckdns_letsencrypt) to get it setup.

 # Editing the Configuration Files: